Best Auto Top Off System - Keeping Your Aquarium Stable (2020 Reviews 🏅)

 4) Tunze Osmolator 3155 - The Gold Standard of ATO Systems

 The Tunze Osmolator is without a doubt the gold standard for auto top off systems in the industry.
 It has everything that I listed earlier that we are looking for in an ATO system.
-It has dual sensors - one float switch and one digital sensor.
+It has dual sensors - one float switch and one digital sensor that work together to manage your water level.
 It has an auto shut off feature so you won't have to worry about the pump running too long or your house flooding if the switches fail.
 It has an audible alarm if the water level gets too high and comes with a quality pump from Tunze.

 The Tunze brand is well known for building lasting equipment and the reputation of this auto top off system is well known.
 They last for years and rarely fail with the pump usually failing first and being easy to replace.
 This is the ATO of choice for anyone building a quality display tank.
 You may have noticed there is a nano osmolator available from Tunze - but it's simply not the same as it only has one sensor and I only list dual sensor ATOs for a reason on this post.